A SIMPLE GUIDE TO HOME LOAN JARGON

 Funds collected by the servicer and set aside in an escrow account to pay the borrower’s property taxes, mortgage insurance, and hazard insurance.

-The use of escrow funds to pay property taxes, hazard insurance, mortgage insurance, and other home expenses as they become due.
+The use of escrow funds to pay real estate taxes, hazard insurance, mortgage insurance, and other property expenses as they become due.

 The portion of a mortgagor’s monthly payment that is held by the servicer to pay for taxes, hazard insurance, mortgage insurance, lease payments, and other items as they become due.